d3v1an7/website-benwhite/src/blog/pages-to-workers.md

 NOTE: If you set up your domain as a route in the `wrangler.jsonc` but Cloudflare DNS already has a record assigned for that domain/subdomain, you will likely get an error here.
 You'll need to manually delete it via the Cloudflare DNS web UI before you're allowed to deploy.
 Keep a screenshot of those settings before removing, just in case you want to roll back.

+### 5. Optional: Connect the Worker to your Git repo

+This is optional.
+If you're fine running the build and deploy commands locally and manually, you don't need this.
+Enabling this connection will ensure any merge to `main` will kick of a new build and deploy in Cloudflare instead.
+I couldn't find a way to configure this in `wrangler.jsonc` yet, but [the docs recommend creating this links via the UI in any case](https://developers.cloudflare.com/workers/ci-cd/builds/).

 And you're done!

 I'll dive into moving functions over soon.
 Until then, I've shared some [example `wrangler` config snippets that should hopefully give you a head start](/snippets/pages-to-workers-config/).